The Wayne County Women, Infants, and Children (WIC) program is a health program funded by the USDA.

-The goals of the Ohio Department of Health, in releasing funds for the WIC program, are to improve the health status and prevent health problems within this population.
+The goal is to improve the health status & prevent health problems within this population.

-- Pregnant women are certified for their entire pregnancy typically through the end of the month in which they are due.
+- Pregnant women are certified for their entire pregnancy.

-- Breastfeeding women are certified every six months and may be eligible for up to twelve months postpartum.
+- Breastfeeding women are certified up to twelve months postpartum.

 - Non-breastfeeding postpartum women are certified up to six months postpartum.

-- Infants are certified after birth and every six months up to their first birthday.
+- Infants are certified after birth and re-certified at their first birthday.

-- Children are certified every six months up to five years of age; they are no longer eligible after their fifth birthday.
+- Children are certified every twelve months up to five years of age.

 Breastfeeding Promotion and Support

-In addition, breast pumps and other breastfeeding aids are also available.
-An enhanced food package is available for participants who are exclusively breastfeeding their babies and not receiving infant formula from WIC.
+- An enhanced food package is available for participants who are exclusively breastfeeding their babies & not receiving infant formula from WIC.

 Immunization Assessment and Referral